 Southern California is a wonderful place to live in or visit.
-Our Southern California bucket list highlights the best tourist attractions, hidden gems, points of interest Southern California is a large area so we have broken down the list by regions.
+Our Southern California bucket list highlights the best tourist attractions, hidden gems, points of interest.
+Southern California is a large area, so we have broken down the list by region.
 Santa Barbara to San Diego DayTrippen’s top places to visit in SoCal.

 Petersen Automotive Museum is not some old stuffy museum with rows of old cars.
 This trendy destination is cutting edge.
 It’s all about telling stories about how the automobile shaped Southern California.
 Amazing cars, iconic posters, pictures, and a sprawling underground lair called the vault.

 The Original Los Angeles Farmers Market is full of atmosphere and friendly people.
-There more than 100 stores and booths selling food and items from around the world at this landmark location.
-No Southern California bucket list would be complete without a visit to the Original Farmers Market on Third and Fairfax.
+More than 100 stores and booths sell food and items from around the world at this landmark location.
+No Southern California bucket list would be complete without visiting the Original Farmers Market on Third and Fairfax.

 You may want to leave that credit card at home, as many leave spending big bucks for the sheer experience of shopping on the Drive.
-Here shoppers will burst with delight, then envy of the some of the world’s most sought after commodities from Valentino, Fendi, Gucci, Prada, Yves Saint Laurent, and Armani.
+Here shoppers will burst with delight, then envy some of the world’s most sought-after commodities from Valentino, Fendi, Gucci, Prada, Yves Saint Laurent, and Armani.

-The Reagan Libary is so much more than a museum.
-There is something special here to see for every age group.
-From a Boeing 707 aircraft to a piece of the Berlin Wall.
-The library was built entirely with private donations and each year over 300,000 visitors come to learn about of our 40th president.
+The Reagan Library is so much more than a museum.
+There is something special here to see for every age group, from a Boeing 707 aircraft to a piece of the Berlin Wall.
+The library was built entirely with private donations, and each year over 300,000 visitors come to learn about our 40th president.

 No Southern California bucket list would be complete without a trip to Grand Central Market.
-People from all walks of life can all dine here and relax and enjoy foods from around the world.
-Across the street from the market is historic Angels Flight and the nearby Metro Red line station connects visitors to the rest of downtown Los Angeles.
+People from all walks of life can all dine here and relax and enjoy foods worldwide.
+Across the street from the market is historic Angels Flight, and the nearby Metro Red line station connects visitors to the rest of downtown Los Angeles.

 Venice Beach is somewhat of a tourist trap.
 Tacky shops, sidewalk vendors, street performers, and tattoo parlors.
-But this one-of-a-kind location is bucket list worthy, at least for one visit.
+But this one-of-a-kind location is bucket list-worthy, at least for one visit.
 Venice Boardwalk springs to life seven days a week from about noon onward.
-Weekends and holidays the boardwalk is packed.
+On weekends and holidays, the boardwalk is packed.
 This can be good or bad depending on what kind of trip you are looking for.

 The landmark Griffith Park Observatory should be right at the top of your bucket list.
-Built in 1935 the Griffith Park Observatory has been a tourist attraction ever since.
-Admission and parking are free so there is really no reason not to visit the observatory.
-Nearby attractions in and around Griffith Park are the views of Los Angeles are magnificent.
+Built-in 1935, the Griffith Park Observatory has been a tourist attraction ever since.
+Admission and parking are free, so there is really no reason not to visit the observatory.
+Nearby attractions in and around Griffith Park are the views of Los Angeles magnificent.

 Universal Studios offers more bang for your buck than any other amusement park in Southern California.
-Start off with the world famous back lot movie tour.
-From there guests can enjoy the wild theme park rides.
-Next, are amazing shows and entertainment.
+Start with the world-famous backlot movie tour.
+From there, guests can enjoy the wild theme park rides.
+Next are amazing shows and entertainment.
 Finally, a stroll through Universal Studios CityWalk to finish off your day.
 Take that Disneyland.

 This beautiful park is located in the heart of the Santa Monica Mountain range.
 Movies and television shows filmed here include the hit television series’ M*A*S*H, The Planet of the Apes, the classic Butch Cassidy, and the Sundance Kid, as well as Pleasantville.